In today’s article, we are going to finally get the Bollinger Bands ® explained to you in a meaningful manner.

 - Short-term: 10 day period, 1.5 standard deviation bands.

 - Medium-term: 20 day period, 2 standard deviation bands.

 - Long term: 60 day period, 2.5 standard deviation bands.

 How to trade trends using Bollinger Bands ®

-Bollinger Bands ® is not as laggy as other indicators, so they can adjust with the price directly.
+Bollinger Bands ® is not as laggy as other indicators, so they can adjust the price directly.

 The key difference here is that they are plotting the MEAN movements, not the CLOSE prices.

 We may use Bollinger Bands ® to assess the potential of movements and to gain a lot of useful intel in this way.

 There are only a few things that you need to pay attention to when it comes to using Bollinger Bands ® to evaluate market strength: